 Kuttu Aloo Paratha is a staple food during fasts.
 It’s delicious and easy enough to be prepared on regular days as well.
 This dough is excellent for making pooris and rotis too.
 Kuttu Atta/Buckwheat flour is devoid of gluten so potatoes are used to bind it.
 Alternatively, Arbi / Taro Root or Sweet Potatoes may also be used.

 These parathas are quite straightforward to make.
 I kneaded in a couple of teaspoons of ghee to ensure the parathas stay soft.
-Plus the flavor it adds is always fabulous!
+Plus the flavour it adds is always fabulous!
 Do make sure the dough isn’t too soft, otherwise, you won’t be able to roll it out.
 Its easiest, in my opinion, to roll the dough in between two sheets of parchment or butter paper.
 Do remember to sprinkle some flour on the paper though!

 These Kuttu Aloo Parathas turned out so soft, flavourful and very scrumptious.
 The fussy fam, fortunately, lapped them up happily with requests to make more!
 There you go – Its a winner!!